mcfnord/rml/src/bc.md

-His investigators were bamboozled by [dishonest complainants](dishonest.html), but regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of the Rules of Professional Conduct.
+His investigators were bamboozled by [dishonest complainants](dishonest.html), but regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of Rule 3.6, especially as clarified in the [Guideline](guidelines36.html) for its application.
 I was not at large, or on the run.
 I was safely in the custody of the state.
-So why make people hate and fear me?
+So why make people fear me?
 His own self-promotion is the only explanation, and his very public statement, like the rest, substantially endangered my right to a fair trial.